timsort/cpp-TimSort/README.md

 A C++ implementation of TimSort, O(n log n) in worst case and stable sort algorithm, ported from Python's and OpenJDK's.

-This is a bit slower than `std::sort()` on randomized sequences, and much faster on partially-sorted sequences.
+According to benchmark, this is a bit slower than `std::sort()` on randomized sequences, but much faster on partially-sorted sequences.

 SYNOPSIS
 ==================